-A: NYSPHSAA announced April 19th has been approved as the official Spring sports start date.
-See pages 6-7 for information on off-season conditioning activities.
+A: NYSPHSAA approved April 19th as the official Spring sports start date.
+High-risk Spring sports can begin only as permitted by the respective local health authorities (i.e., county health departments).
+Sections have the authority to determine a later start date.
+See page 6 for information on off-season conditioning activities.
 The decision to conduct off-season activities is determined by the individual school districts.